Tran-Duc-Hoa/Tran-Duc-Hoa/README.md

 - 👋 Hi, I’m @Tran-Duc-Hoa
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Reactjs, Node.js
+- 🌱 I’m currently working with Reactjs, Node.js, MongoDB
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...